awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 }
 ```

-To repair either of these conditions, use the following procedure\.
+To repair any of these conditions, use the following procedure\.

 1. [Disconnect the custom key store](disconnect-keystore.md)\.